Mirkica/Mirkica/README.md

 ## Hi there 👋

-I'm Mirela, a passionate Web Developer based in London 👩🏻‍💻
+I'm Mirela, a passionate Developer based in London 👩🏻‍💻

 <hr>

 - 💻 I recently graduated from Le Wagon Web Development Bootcamp
-- 📖 I’m currently learning React to build on my portfolio
+- 📖 I’m currently learning React and Python to expand on my knowledge
 - 📫 How to reach me: mirela.mustic00@gmail.com

 Projects I worked on at the Le Wagon bootcamp: